massalabs/massa/docs/execution.md

 * if any of the following steps fail, the bytecode is not executed and all its changes to the SCE ledger are rollbacked.
 The sender loses `max_gas * gas_price + coins`.
 * parse `bytecode` as smart contract bytecode
 * execute the bytecode in `bytecode`:
-  * if engine resource limits are hit (e.g. too much RAM used), execution fails
+  * if hard config-defined engine resource limits are hit (e.g. too much RAM used), execution fails
-  * if the execution gas usage exceeds `max_gas`, execution fails
+  * if the execution gas usage exceeds `max_gas` (defined inside the ExecuteSC operation call), execution fails

 ### SCE/CSS pipeline